lcandiot/MyWebsite/docs/blog/2025-08-WebsitesVitePress.md

 # 🚀 Building My Personal Website with VitePress and ChatGPT

-This summer, I decided to finally build my own website 🌞.
+This summer, I decided to finally build my own website.
 My goal was simple: create a landing page where people interested in working with me could get an authentic first impression.

 I wanted it to:
-* Showcase my research, coding skills, and professional profile in one place 💻
+* Showcase my research, coding skills, and professional profile in one place
 * Be aesthetic, minimal, and easy to implement
 * Reflect my personality, passion, and profession — without taking up my entire vacation